ken1882/sages_handbook/genso_encyclopedia/yukari_yakumo.md

 # Yukari Yakumo
 Yukari Yakumo is a legendary youkai who is able to manipulate boundaries.
 She is the master of Ran Yakumo.
 She is called the "gap youkai", although "gap youkai" is not the name of a species, as she is more of a one-of-a-kind type of youkai.
 Regardless of her power, Yukari appears to be the most well-informed being in Gensokyo of any kind and usually achieves her goals through manipulating events rather than direct combat.

+Alias: Mastermind Behind the Spiriting Away, Border of Phantasm, Youkai that lurks in the boundary, Youkai of Boundaries, Border of Fantasy, Uncanny Smile, Phantasmal Foxes' Wedding, Sunshower of Fantasy, Youkai Who Comes and Goes As She Pleases, Gatekeeper of Gensokyo, Elusive and Two-Faced Youkai, Border of Investigator and Instigator, Gensokyo's Fixer.

 ### Yukari Yakumo
 *Medium Aberration (youkai), chaotic neutral*